 While, in theory, a lot of people would say that they would sacrifice themselves (and even their loved ones) to save the greatest number of people, realistically, it seems unlikely that a lot of people would buy a vehicle that’s programmed to sacrifice its owner.
 This article explains the relationship between the programming of driverless cars and the trolley problem quite nicely.

 Driverless Cars and Fleet Management

-Ultimately then, for fleet management, driverless cars are a mixed bag.
-They have the potential to increase driver productivity by allowing them to do paperwork or other tasks during the journey, but their rudimentary nature at the present time when it comes to safety means that the switch to an all-autonomous fleet is a long way off.
+Ultimately, for fleet management, driverless cars are a mixed bag.
+They have the potential to increase driver productivity by allowing them to do paperwork or other tasks during the journey, but their rudimentary nature at present when it comes to safety means that the switch to an all-autonomous fleet is a long way off.

-By the time we begin to see a wholesale switch to driverless cars, its highly likely that the problems will be fully ironed out and we’ll have a decent idea of how the switch to automation will impact the future.
-In the meantime, the best thing you can do is monitor the driving behaviour of your human drivers and ensure that they’re being adequately safe.
+By the time we begin to see a wholesale switch to driverless cars, the problems will likely be fully ironed out, and we’ll have a decent idea of how the switch to automation will impact the future.
+In the meantime, the best thing you can do is monitor the driving behaviour of your human drivers and ensure that they’re adequately safe.
 For more information about technologies to monitor your driver behaviour, contact SafeTrac today!